Thousands left to cope alone after leaving mental health hospital - putting their lives at risk

 Sophie Corlett, Director of External Relations at Mind, said: "Thousands of people with mental health problems in England and Wales are not getting the appropriate follow-up when they are first discharged from hospital.
 This is not good enough.
 It is a tragedy that so many people so very recently leaving the care of hospital are losing their lives.

-"The Government has put suicide prevention as a key patient safety issue for the NHS as a whole and pledged to reduce suicides by 10 per cent in the next five years.
+"The Government has put suicide prevention as a key patient safety issue for the NHS as a whole and pledged to reduce suicides by 10% in the next five years.
 Timelier follow-up for patients after they leave hospital could help achieve this.

 "If you don’t get the right care after you leave, if you’re left to cope alone, you can end up in a revolving door going straight back in to hospital or be at risk of taking your own life.
 We are calling for NICE to update its guidance and hold local mental health trusts in England and Health Boards in Wales to account so that every person that leaves hospital after a mental health crisis gets follow-up within 48 hours.